Sushma-Sakry/Sales-analysis-dashboard/README.md

 **Sushma Sakry**

-Created as a portfolio project to demonstrate SQL and Power BI skills.
+Developed as an end-to-end portfolio project to demonstrate practical skills in MySQL, SQL, Python, and Power BI for business data analysis and interactive dashboard development.